 - When delivery pressure rises, the team’s ability to learn and mature in their agility is left behind.

-- The command and control structures are so deeply rooted, it takes patience and time to mold individual mindsets.
+- The command and control structures are so deeply rooted that molding individual mindsets takes patience and time.

-- Executives often mention to ‘be agile’ but don’t budge on their expectations.
+- Executives often say ‘be agile’ but don’t budge on their expectations.

 - Management / Leadership not willing to accept the change.

-Let’s have a look at the 15th annual State of Agile Report, an annual survey conducted on Agile techniques and practices.
-This year’s report clearly highlights the important milestones along Agile’s journey from its origins in software development teams to its current widescale enterprise adoption.
+Let’s look at the 15th annual State of Agile Report, an annual survey conducted on Agile techniques and practices.
+This year’s report highlights the important milestones along Agile’s journey from its origins in software development teams to its current widescale enterprise adoption.

 The key challenges organizations face when adopting Agile have remained largely unchanged for the past several years.
 Challenges with organizational culture, resistance to change, and lack of support and skills continue to be problems.